lc/lc.github.io/_posts/19-9-04-jenkins-to-full-pwnage.md

 After navigating to the URL, the `uname -a` command executed.

-Not only did I have RCE though, I had full privileges and could've deleted or edited all of their main sites, including their subsidaries in AEM:
+Not only did I have RCE though, I had full privileges and could've deleted or edited all of their main sites, including their subsidiaries in AEM:

 `http://aem-instance.example.com/editor.html/content/example/example_com/us/en/home/index.html`